To provide you with the best experience, cookies are used on this site. Learn more

 Inspiration

-1. Lake Vyrnwy
+1. Photo of sunset at Lake Vyrnwy

 Experience the awe-inspiring natural beauty and rich history of Lake Vyrnwy, Wales.
-The stunning destination boasts a 5-mile-long reservoir surrounded by remote mountains and thick forests, offering a unique and dramatic landscape for outdoor enthusiasts and nature lovers.
+The stunning destination boasts a vast reservoir surrounded by remote mountains and thick forests, offering a unique and dramatic landscape for outdoor enthusiasts and nature lovers.
 Additionally, the area has a fascinating history dating back to the 19th century, creating a must-see destination for history buffs.
 Come and discover this hidden gem in Wales and make unforgettable memories!

 1. Montgomery Canal, Welshpool